saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

    }
    ```

 2. Let's say we need the object 'items' as the body in the subsequent call.
-So, as a second call, we will add a **POST** and we will type the following as body:
+So, as a second call, add a **POST** and type the following as body:

    ```json
    {"items":"${searchPayload.items.asJSON()}"}